-NYS Licensed Social Worker Loan Forgiveness Program
+NYS Licensed Social Worker Loan Forgiveness (LSWLF) Program

 The NYS Licensed Social Worker Loan Forgiveness (LSWLF) Program is offered to increase the number of licensed social workers working in critical human service areas, including but not limited to the following fields: home care, health, mental health, substance abuse, aging, HIV/AIDS and child welfare or communities with multilingual needs.